Learning Curve Modeling Approaches

 MCHammer.learn_ratesFunction

-Compare cumulative total cost across methods for a sweep of learning rates LR in (0,1].
+Compare cumulative total cost across methods for a sweep of progress ratios LR in (0, 1].

 source